Companies: Enquiries into Directors and Participators: Directors’ Returns and Concealed Income

 You should neither open nor conclude an enquiry into the return of an individual director in respect of personal omissions unless the case owner responsible for the company tax return has given clearance.
 A settlement with one director alone may seriously weaken or prejudice the HMRC case, which will normally be against the company, if other directors’ affairs are subsequently found not to be in order.

-However, where a director is dealt with by the High Net Worth Unit (HNWU) see EM0860.
+However, where a director is dealt with by the High Net Worth Unit (HNWU) you should liaise with them before opening or concluding an enquiry.

 Where you discover or suspect an omission or understatement of income in the returns of a company director or returns indicate a build-up of private capital inconsistent with known income, refer the matter to the company case owner.
 If the case owner decides to enquire into the company tax return, or considers that an enquiry into the director’s return should be opened before deciding whether to open a company enquiry, he or she must take responsibility for the director enquiries as well as any company enquiry.
 The case owner will co-ordinate the end of the company enquiry and linked director enquiries to ensure that no tax and other duties are omitted from both settlements.